Cluster types

 Pro and Enterprise clusters are suitable for production workloads.
 They come with a 99.95% monthly control plane availability SLA, multi availability-zone replication and dedicated hardware resources for control plane components.

-Enterprise clusters, on top of all Pro features, also come with a 1-hour support response SLA, extended support for older Kubernetes versions, control plane private networking, and global disaster recovery and fail-over.
+Enterprise clusters, on top of all Pro features, also come with a 1-hour support response SLA, extended support for older Kubernetes versions, and control plane private networking.